gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 its arm in one hand like a folded-up umbrella.
-Lights came on in front of them and went dark behind them, just as they had before, but in the background Maddy could hear Patience humming a crackly little song to itself.
+Lights came on in front of them and went dark behind them, just as they had before, but in the background Maddy could hear Patient humming a crackly little song to itself.

 "Oh, please, shut up," she said under her breath.

 "What's the matter?
 Don't you like music?"
-Patience and Dockety asked in unison.
+Patient and Dockety asked in unison.

 Maddy pulled up short and put out a hand to stop the bot.
 "You did it again.